Can our Charity and Constant Support Uplift People in ‘a World that Lasts Forever,’ and so, Change the World and Bring them to Christ?

 An important note: discretion must always guide charity, (Ps.
 112:5-8.)
 This world is full of deceivers, swindlers, and extortionists.
 Clearly genuine need aside, one sure guide in ‘giving’ is to ask, ‘Would Jesus have given money or whatever to support this false teacher, whom 2 John verses 9-11 states, we must not even greet [as a fellow believer] as we then share in his evil deeds?
 Would Jesus support this drug addict or gambler, who abuses God and people, will tell any inconceivable lie, and cry a river of tears to support his addiction to Satan, while sweeping the hard earned money of people into the bursting purses of drug lords and other superrich money mongers?
 And what would Jesus say about this lazy bum who never holds down a job?
 (Read the answer in 2 Ths.
 3:10.)
 Or those who make everything ‘disappear,’ just to pester everyone to give more and more without ever asking for a job?
 Proverbs 30:15 warned, “The leech has two daughters, Give and Give, and nothing is ever enough for them.”

-So, next to our rebirth in Jesus Christ, taking personal responsibility for our spiritual, emotional, and physical lives determines the state of our lives here on earth and our eternal lives in heaven.
+So, next to our rebirth in Jesus Christ, taking personal responsibility for our spiritual, emotional, and physical lives determines the state of our lives here on earth, which can also affect our salvation in Christ, (Mt.
+25:31-46.)
 Jesus said we will always have the poor with us, because there will always be a multitude of people who reject and neglect Jesus and His life-saving Moral commandments; thinking other people can do it all for them and give it all to them.
 This is simply silly, to say the least.
-God helps those who choose and follow Him.
-Jesus Alone is the Blessor.
-And so, ‘few are those who [choose to] enter by the Narrow Gate and [continue to] follow the Narrow Way.’
+God helps those who choose and follow and obey Him.
+Jesus Alone is the Redeemer and Blessor.
+And so, “few are those who [choose to] enter by the Narrow Gate and [continue to] follow the Narrow Way.”

 Our God is omnipotent or almighty; omniscient or all-knowing, and omnipresent or everywhere at the same time.
-His commandment, “Seek first the Kingdom of God and His [Moral-law] righteousness,” is attached to His promise, “and all these things, [in the context of this passage it means everything we need not our greeds,] will be added unto you.”
-Read Mt.
-6:25-34 for yourself to see how Jesus, Who feeds the birds and clothes the lilies, will always provide all the necessities [not Prosperity’s greeds] of His true believers!
+His commandment, “Seek first the Kingdom of God and His [Moral-law] righteousness,” is attached to His promise, “and all these things, [in the context of this passage it means everything we need not our greed,] will be added unto you.”
+Read Matthew 6:25-34 for yourself to see how Jesus, Who feeds the birds and clothes the lilies, will always provide all the necessities [not the prosperity doctrine’s greeds] of His true believers!

 · This means, God is the Creator and Judge of everyone on earth.
-So, everyone is accountable before God for himself and everything and everyone He had entrusted to him, as seen in the parable of the ten virgins; the talents where the one who buried his only talent lost it while the others who worked with theirs gained twice as much; and in Jesus’ judgment between the goats (or lawless believers who do as they please while confessing Him,) and the sheep, who obediently follow Him as His disciples.
+So, everyone is accountable before God for himself and everything and everyone He had entrusted to him, as seen in the parable of the ten virgins; the talents where the one who buried his only talent lost it while the others who worked with theirs gained twice as much.
 So, in this context, we can again look with greater understanding at God’s judgment of everyone in the ‘world’ as well as those who profess the Name of Jesus.
 Paul explained in 2 Ths.
-1:5-12, “…The righteous judgment of God… [will come only] when the Lord Jesus is revealed from heaven with His mighty angels, [this is only one ‘revealing;’ one return,] in flaming fire, [2 Pt.
+1:5-12, “…The righteous judgment of God… [will come only] when the Lord Jesus is revealed from heaven with His mighty angels in flaming fire, [this is only one ‘revealing;’ one return, 2 Pt.
 3:10-14; Mt.
 24:35,] taking vengeance on those who do not know God, [unbelievers who buried His Gospel and their personal responsibilities], and on those [goat-believers] who [did the same by] not obeying [His] Gospel.
-[There will be no ‘second chance’ like in the false rapture dogma.]
-These shall be punished with everlasting destruction from the presence of the Lord… when He comes, in That [One] Day, to be glorified in His saints… [the virgins who were ready for His return.]”
-This is not the Israeli Timeline and the Illuminati Rapture fallacy.
+These shall be punished with everlasting destruction from the presence of the Lord…” There will be no ‘second chance’ like in the false rapture dogma.]
+This is not the Israeli Timeline fallacy.
 This is God’s contextual truth right through the whole Bible.

-We are all personally responsible and accountable for ourselves and for everything God had entrusted to us.
-His first commandment to Adam was to “tend and keep” the garden, or to work, look after, and guard it.
-This signifies every aspect of our lives on earth while living by God’s inward Moral Law.
-Mt.
-22:36-40 (paraphrased,) ‘Love or agape God with your whole being and everything you have and are – and your neighbor, (after the cross and Pentecost called “brother” or fellow believer, Jn.
-13:34,) AS (and not more or less than) yourself; following God’s Scriptural teachings in dealing with all people.’
-So, our most important responsibility is to firstly seek God and open ourselves to Him when He ‘knocks,’ as the Holy Spirit came to convict and convince everyone alive of “sin, [that spiritual place without God,] righteousness [that is only to be found in Jesus, which include our spiritual deliverance, salvation, and blessing,] and judgment, [for choosing to openly defy Him, or to live a sanctimonious church life in self-deception,] (Jn.
+Just as important is the fact that God’s first commandment to Adam was to “tend and keep” the garden, or to work, look after, and guard it.
+This symbolizes every aspect of our lives on earth while living by God’s inward Moral Law, which is following His Scriptural teachings and Holy-Spirit leading in dealing with ourselves and other people,’ (Mt.
+22:36-40; 18:15-20.)
+Our first responsibility is to seek God and open ourselves to Him when He ‘knocks,’ as the Holy Spirit came to convict and convince everyone on earth of “sin, [that dark spiritual place without God,] righteousness [that is only to be found in Jesus, which include our spiritual deliverance, salvation, and blessing,] and judgment, [for choosing to openly defy Him, or to live a sanctimonious church life in self-deception,]” (Jn.
 16:8-12.)
-So, no one will be able to say to Him, “I did not know…”’
+So, no one will be able to say to Him, “I did not know…”’ (Mt.
+7:21-24.)

-“Go into the whole world, [everyone’s ‘world’ is where each one is able to reach,] to preach the Gospel to make [willing, decided, delivered, blessed] disciples of Jesus.
-Baptize the disciples [in water as an outward declaration of their inner rebirth in Christ.]
-Then teach them all I have said, [what Jesus said and not false doctrine, which cannot save, redeem, bless, or ‘renew’ their minds like His Word does, Rom.
-12:1-3.]
-And I Am with you [through the indwelling Holy Spirit,] even to the end of the world,” (Mt.
-28:18-20.)
+Therefore, it is our responsibility to “go into the whole world, [everyone’s ‘world’ is where each one is able to reach,] to preach the Gospel to make [willing, decided, delivered, blessed] disciples.
+To baptize the disciples [in water as an outward declaration of their inner rebirth in Christ.]
+And then to teach them all [Jesus said and not false doctrine, which cannot save, redeem, bless, or ‘renew’ their minds like His Word does.]
+And I, [Jesus,] Am with you [through the indwelling Holy Spirit,] even to the end of the world,” (Mt.
+28:18-20; Rom.
+12:1-3.)

-“[Then prove your discipleship and faith in Me without ever trying to add to My full atonement in your place, by] love [or agape in truth and deed] your neighbor [in the fallen world but first the brethren in Christ] as yourself, [not more than yourself, as you are not the savior (christ,) redeemer, or blessor; everyone must live by personal grace and faith under the direct headship of Jesus, 1 Tim.
-2:5.]
-You are only here to point people to The Way, The Truth, and The Life, Jesus the only Christ, Who Is God, in Whom Alone everyone on earth can find all of this.]
+Note that Jesus did not command us to love other people more than ourselves, especially when it comes to dealing with their sin.
+We are not the saviors, redeemers, or blessors; everyone must live by personal grace and faith under the direct headship of Jesus.
+1 Timothy 2:5, “For there is only One God and One Mediator between God and man — the man Christ Jesus.”
+We are only here to point people to The Way, The Truth, and The Life, Jesus Who Is God, in Whom Alone everyone on earth can find all they need.
 No one, not even God Himself, will veto or change the personal decisions of people.
-Each one lives by their own choices and suffers the consequences thereof.
+Each one lives by his or her own choices and either obtains redemption and blessing, or suffers the consequences of lostness.